enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 Python's `continue` statement is used to skip only one iteration[1] of the loop.

-The code execution will jump to the next loop cycle.
+The code execution will proceed to the beginning of next loop iteration.

 For example, here's how we can print only odd numbers by skipping every even loop iteration: